goehringlab/2023-Bland-bioRxiv/README.md

 Complete analysis code for the paper `"Optimized dimerization of the PAR-2 RING domain drives cooperative and selective membrane recruitment for robust feedback-driven cell polarization" (Bland et al., 2023)`

-## Data availability

-The entire dataset will be made publicly available

 ## Code structure

-Notebooks used to perform the analysis in the paper and generate all the figure panels are found in _scripts_.
+Notebooks used to perform the analysis in the paper and generate most of the figure panels are found in _scripts_.
 This is split into two sections:

 - __Run__: notebooks used to perform quantification on raw images, and save results in the _data_ folder (e.g. _ph_quantify.ipynb_ outputs the data file _ph_quantification.csv_).
 Running these scripts requires access to the raw data repository (i.e. image files).